In search of convexity: diagonals and numerical ranges

-Thus $\overline{W(\cT)}=W_e(\cT)$ and, as in the proof of (i)$\Rightarrow$(ii), we infer that \eqref{inclusion} holds by \cite[Corollary 4.2]{MT} (cf. \eqref{interior} and comments following it again).
-Therefore, $\cD_{{\rm const}}(\cT)=W(\cT)$. \end{proof} The examples of $n$-tuples of operators $\cT$ with convex and relatively open $W(\cT)$ are, in particular, provided by the $n$-tuples Toeplitz operators on the Hardy space $H^2(\mathbb D),$ where $\mathbb D$ is the unit disc, see \cite[Proposition 3]{Cho} (and also \cite{Klein} for $n=1$).
+The examples of $n$-tuples of operators $\cT$ with convex and relatively open $W(\cT)$ are, in particular, provided by $n$-tuples of Toeplitz operators on the Hardy space $H^2(\mathbb D),$ where $\mathbb D$ is the unit disc, see \cite[Proposition 3]{Cho} (and also \cite{Klein} for $n=1$).
 In fact, in this case $W(\cT)$ is open unless it is a single point.

-For a single operator we get the following corollary.
-Note that it was stated in \cite[Proposition 1.4]{B} without proof.
+Taking account Theorem \ref{bourin} and Remark \ref{bourin1}, we get the following corollary for single $T \in B(H).$ Note that it was stated in \cite[Proposition 1.4]{B} without proof.